Pirate FlagPirates and PrivateersPirate Flag

 The statement that the skill of smuggling led to the Revolutionary War and American Independence is an oversimplification.
 Gory details are explicit, but the book is geared toward adults and mature readers, just like her Jesamiah Acorne stories.
 There are enough misspelled words – not including the differences in spelling between British and American English – and missing words that readers will notice.
 But there is far more to recommend this book than these minor problems.

-There are also two chapters that deserve special mention.
-The first is highly helpful for those who wish to mimic the way pirates spoke on Talk Like a Pirate Day.
+Two chapters deserve special mention.
+The first is highly helpful for those who wish to mimic the way pirates speak on Talk Like a Pirate Day.
 Hollick lives in the West Country, the region where many seamen and pirates hailed from in the past, so she offers her expertise so you can learn some Devonish and speak it with a West Country accent.

 But this book may not be for everyone.
 Those who seek serious pirate history will probably want to look elsewhere.
 Pirates is geared toward readers seeking general information spiced with an entertaining cornucopia of fact and fiction that makes the book a tremendous resource for a pirate trivia game.